 Return

-Professor Jinyuan Chang and Associate Professor Jing He’s research paper has been officially accepted by the Journal of the American Statistical Association
+Prof. Jinyuan Chang and Jing He’s research paper has been officially accepted by Journal of the American Statistical Association

-Recently, the paper “Statistical inferences for complex dependence of multimodal imaging data” co-authored by Professor Jinyuan Chang and Associate Professor Jing He from the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics, PhD student Mingcong Wu, and Professor Jian Kang from the University of Michigan has been officially accepted by the top international academic journal in statistics, the Journal of the American Statistical Association.
+The paper “Statistical Inferences for Complex Dependence of Multimodal Imaging Data”, co-authored by Prof. Jinyuan Chang, Prof. Jing He, and doctoral student Mingcong Wu from the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics (SWUFE), in collaboration with Prof. Jian Kang from the University of Michigan, has been officially accepted by Journal of the American Statistical Association, one of the most prestigious journals in the field of statistics.

 Abstract